opendistro-for-elasticsearch/sql/docs/user/dql/basics.rst

 Fundamentals
 ------------

-Besides built-in keyword, the most basic element is literal and identifier.
-Literal is decimal, real, string, date or boolean constant.
+Apart from predefined keyword of SQL language, the most basic element is literal and identifier.
+Literal is numeric, string, date or boolean constant.
 Identifier represents Elasticsearch index or field name.
-With arithmetic operators and SQL functions, the basic literals and identifiers can be built into complex expression.
+With arithmetic operators and SQL functions applied, the basic literals and identifiers can be built into complex expression.

 Rule ``expressionAtom``:

 .. image:: /docs/user/img/rdd/expressionAtom.png

 The expression in turn can be combined into predicate with logical operator.
-Typically predicate is used in ``WHERE`` and ``HAVING`` clause to filter out data by conditions specified.
+Typically, predicate is used in ``WHERE`` and ``HAVING`` clause to filter out data by conditions specified.

 Rule ``expression``: